DaraJin/P5_Intro_Machine_Learning/README.md

 ##### Scaler

-I should have adopted MinMaxScaler before using PCA, as scaler did improve the accuracy of KNN.
+I should have adopted MinMaxScaler before using PCA and KNN.
+As KNN are location based algorithm.
+The scaler did improve the accuracy of KNN.
 The added value of MinMaxScaler was demonstrated from a test with 30% data points for test.
 The accuracy was 0.7272 before apply the scaler, and 0.7954 after that.
 There was indeed a significant improvement from the scaler.

-However, scaler would no longer work in this case as I've already selected the best 10 features from all features.
-What scaler do is to give every feature the equal weight.
-But each selected features provided by SelectKBest algorithm should not be weighted equally.
-There should be two options to select features (See below).The grid search score (applied in tune parameters section below) of the first option is 0.2827, while the second is 0.2717.
-Thus the first option was chosen.
-1. SelectKBest(k=10) => PCA(n_components = 3)
-2. Scaler => SelectKBest(k=3)
+I understand that it's important to standardize data before PCA and KNN.
+However, when I introduced PCA to achieve a better outcome, the scaler no longer worked well together with PCA.
+The scaler + PCA + SelectKBest + KNN combination gives scores significant lower than the SelectKBest + PCA + KNN combination.
+It may due to chance that in this Enron financial case the unequal variance is wanted because the variance is very likely contains more information about POIs.

 ## 3. Algorithm